DevExpress-Examples/filemanager-open-pdf-image/README.md

 ## Implementation Details

-The [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) control allows users to manage files.
-This example handles the [ASPxFileManager.SelectedFileOpened](https://docs.devexpress.com/AspNet/js-ASPxClientFileManager.SelectedFileOpened) event to determine the opened file's type.
+The [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) displays a list of image and **PDF** files.
+When users attempt to open a file, the control raises the [ASPxFileManager.SelectedFileOpened](https://docs.devexpress.com/AspNet/js-ASPxClientFileManager.SelectedFileOpened) event.
+The handler determines the file type and shows the preview.

-Depending on the file type, the handler manipulates the following controls contained in the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework) control:
+The handler activates the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework) and displays one of the following embedded controls depending on the file type:

-1. The [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage) control - Displays images.
+- The [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage) control.
+Displays images.

-2. The [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework) control - Uses the [`<embed>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/embed) element to display **PDF** files.
+- The [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework) control.
+Uses the [`<embed>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/embed) element to display **PDF** files.

 ## Documentation